cerus/deploy-helper/README.md

 | --config | -c | Override the config location |
 | --verbose | -v | If enabled the process output will be redirected to stdout & stderr |
 | --destination | -d | Override the destinations (comma seperated list) |

+## Installation

+Installing deploy-helper is as easy as downloading the Jar (in theory).
+However, you should probably keep the Jar at some sort of central location.

+This is how I 'installed' deploy-helper on my Linux machine:

+1. `sudo mkdir /opt/deploy-helper`
+2. `sudo chown max:max /opt/deploy-helper`
+3. `mv ~/Downloads/deploy-helper-*.jar /opt/deploy-helper`
+4. `echo "alias deploy='java --enable-preview -jar /opt/deploy-helper/deploy-helper-VERSION.jar'" >> ~/.zshrc`

+Then simply reopen your terminal (or `source ~/.zshrc`) and you're done!

 ## How to run (examples)